ClanCats/Container/README.md

  * Minimal overhead and therefore very fast.
  * Has no additional dependencies.
- * Battle-tested in production serving millions of requests every day.
+ * In production serving millions of requests every day.
  * Singleton and Factory service resolvers.
  * Metadata system allowing very intuitive service lookups.
  * A container builder allowing to compile / serialize your service definitions.